 Supporting Educational Programme

 Twice yearly attendance at Royal Society of Medicine Cardiothoracic Section is mandatory for trainees, and comprises two of the ten full day release educational activity opportunities for all Cardiothoracic Surgical Trainees in Wales.
-The programme for 2009-2011 is available via the Surgical events page.
-Integrated wetlab training (curriculum based using RCS / SCTSGBI guidelines for wetlab training) and theoretical small group teaching activity (based on ISCP curriculum for cardiothoracic surgery) will link together, each site alternating hosting the programme and organizing the support to deliver the educational content
+Integrated wetlab training (curriculum based using RCS / SCTSGBI guidelines for wetlab training) and theoretical small group teaching activity (based on ISCP curriculum for cardiothoracic surgery) will link together, each site alternating hosting the programme and organizing the support to deliver the educational content.

-The Welsh Cardio thoracic Surgical Rotation Educational Programme is intended to provide structured Curriculum based teaching in both theory and surgical technique in a format that engenders supported learning and opportunities for assessment outside the clinical and operative environments.
+The Welsh Cardiothoracic Surgical Rotation Educational Programme is intended to provide structured Curriculum based teaching in both theory and surgical techniques in a format that engenders supported learning and opportunities for assessment outside the clinical and operative environments.
 Attendance is mandatory for all Specialist trainees in Cardiothoracic Surgery, who will be released from clinical activities for the day.